 In 1985 the original parish church in Eastleigh was damaged by fire.
 The same year Hampshire Fire Brigade built a new headquarters in Eastleigh.

 Fleming Park leisure centre opened in 1975.
 Swan Shopping Centre was built in 1989.
 A new library was built in 1990 and the Eastleigh Lakeside Railway began operating in 1992.
-In 1994 the airport was refurbished and expanded.
 The Point Theatre opened in 1996.

 Today the population of Eastleigh is 55,000.